 The term executive function refers to a group of mental skills that include working memory, flexible thinking, and self-control.
 We all use these skills in our everyday lives to help us navigate the world.

-Having executive functioning issues, or difficulties with these skills, can be especially difficult in the workplace.
+Having trouble with executive function can be especially difficult in the workplace.
 Dealing with multiple projects, shifting deadlines, and managers with changing priorities can be challenging to say the least.

-Issues with executive function can make it harder to see a task through and on time.
-“If you know what you need to do and you know how to do it, but you still can’t get it done, that’s often an executive function problem,” says Yellin.
+Problems with executive skills can make it harder to see a task through and on time.
+“If you know what you need to do and you know how to do it, but you still can’t get it done, that’s often a problem with executive function,” says Yellin.

 Who struggles with executive function?

-That means in the workplace there is a wide variety of people with different levels of executive functioning skills.
-“Executive functioning issues are extremely common,” adds Yellin.
+This means that in the workplace, there’s a wide variety of development in people’s executive skills.
+“Executive function challenges are extremely common,” adds Yellin.

-How executive functioning issues play out in the workplace
+How executive function challenges play out in the workplace

 Trouble with executive function can show up in many ways.
 Here are some skills an employee with these challenges may struggle with: